 Perhaps surprisingly, the age of SMSF members is fairly evenly spread between the ages of 35 and 84, as indicated in the table below.
 Older members still have the numbers though, as do men.
 As at June 2022, the median age of SMSF members was 62 while the median age of SMSF members of newly established funds was 46.
 Overall, 53% of all members are men and 47% are women.

 SMSF trustee structures

-According to the most recent statistics from the ATO, approximately 61% of all SMSFs have corporate trustees while the remainder have individual trustees.
+According to the most recent statistics from the ATO, as at June 2022 approximately 66% of all SMSFs have corporate trustees while 34% have individual trustees.
 A corporate structure is becoming increasingly popular.
-In the three years to 30 June 2019, 82% of new funds were set up with a corporate trustee.
+In 2021–22, 86% of new funds were set up with a corporate trustee.

-A majority of all the SMSFs in Australia (57%) were solely in the accumulation phase (that is, solely accepting contributions by or on behalf of members) in 2017/18, while the remaining 47% of funds were either partially (9%) or fully (34%) in the retirement phase (formerly called the pension phase).
-This was a 3% increase in members wholly in retirement phase, as the baby boomer bubble gradually leave the workforce.
+A majority of all the SMSFs in Australia (55%) were solely in the accumulation phase (that is, solely accepting contributions by or on behalf of members) in June 2021, down from 59% four years earlier.
+The remaining 45% of funds were either partially (9%) or wholly (36%) in the retirement phase (formerly called the pension phase).
+This was a 6 percentage point increase in members wholly in retirement phase, as the baby boomer bubble gradually leave the workforce.

 Self-managed super funds are now firmly entrenched in the Australian superannuation landscape.
-The number of SMSFs has continued to rise in recent years, along with individual member and overall fund balances.
-Most SMSFs have been operating for more than ten years and have corporate trustees, with this structure becoming increasingly popular.
-SMSFs typically have two members and an increasing number are moving from accumulation phase to the retirement phase, reflecting Australia’s ageing population.
+The number of SMSFs continues to rise despite the market uncertainty in recent years, along with individual member and overall fund balances.
+Most SMSFs have corporate trustees, with this structure becoming increasingly popular.
+SMSFs typically have two members, with more women getting on board.
+And an increasing number of funds are moving from accumulation phase to the retirement phase, as the system matures and Australia’s population ages.